 Texas gross receipts and gross receipts everywhere should be reported for the same accounting period used in the calculation of total revenue.
 Gross receipts means all revenues reportable by a taxable entity on its federal tax return, without deduction for the COGS or other costs incurred unless otherwise provided for by law.

-Gross receipts in Texas means:
+"Gross receipts in Texas" means:

 - sales of tangible personal property when the property is delivered or shipped to a purchaser within Texas; - sales of real property located in Texas, including royalties from oil, gas or other mineral interests; - services performed within Texas; - rentals of property situated in Texas; - royalties from use of patents or copyrights within Texas; - revenues from the use of trademarks, franchises or licenses within Texas.
 These revenues include receipts from the sale or license of computer software or programs if the legal domicile of the payor is Texas; - the net gain/loss from the sales of investments or capital assets.
 If both Texas and out-of-state sales have occurred, then a separate calculation of net gains and losses on Texas sales must be made.
 If the combination of net gains and losses results in a net loss, the taxable entity should net the loss against other receipts, but not below zero.
 In no instance shall the apportionment factor be greater than 1.
 Net gain/ loss on sales of intangibles held as capital assets or investments is apportioned to the location of the payor.
-Examples of intangibles include, but are not limited to, stocks, bonds, futures contracts, patents, copyrights, licenses, trademarks, franchises, goodwill and general receivable rights.

-- membership or enrollment fees paid for access to benefits are considered gross receipts from the sale of an intangible asset and will be a Texas gross receipt if the payor is legally domiciled in Texas; - receipts from the servicing of loans secured by real property are Texas gross receipts if the real property is located in Texas; and - the pro rata share of net income from a passive entity if the passive entity's principal place of business is in Texas.
+Examples of intangibles include, but are not limited to, stocks, bonds, futures contracts, patents, copyrights, licenses, trademarks, franchises, goodwill and general receivable rights. - receipts from the sale of securities are apportioned based on the location of the payor.
+If securities are sold through an exchange, and the buyer cannot be identified, then 7.9% of the revenue is a Texas receipt; - membership or enrollment fees paid for access to benefits are considered gross receipts from the sale of an intangible asset and will be a Texas gross receipt if the payor is legally domiciled in Texas; - receipts from the servicing of loans secured by real property are Texas gross receipts if the real property is located in Texas; and - the pro rata share of net income from a passive entity if the passive entity's principal place of business is in Texas.